rohansagar/SOC_internal_temperature_monitoring_using_ADC_and_DMA/readme.md

-# SOC internal temperature monitoring using ADC and DMA
+# SOC internal temperature monitoring using ADC and DMA:

 This project is intended to monitor the internal tempreature of the TM4C123GH6PM microcontroller from Texas Instruments.
 It achieves tempearature monitoring in a highly efficient way by using the least